Our environment is a key component of success.

-Whether it's issues as large as the spread of agriculture, or as small as checking a box on a form, it's safe to say that our environment has a big impact on our decisions.
+Whether it’s issues as large as the spread of agriculture, or as small as checking a box on a form, our environment has a big influence on our decisions.

 Here are a few ways to optimize your environment to make sure that it’s lifting you up, instead of pulling you down.